-Greek ferry strike leaves thousands of travelers stranded
+Thousands stranded on Greek islands due to ferry crew strike

 - Are targeted ads stalking you?
 Here’s how to make them stop.

-Unions are seeking a 5 percent pay rise after an eight-year pay freeze due to the country’s debt crisis.
-Employers are offering 1 percent.
+Unions are seeking a 5 percent pay rise after an eight-year pay freeze due to Greece’s debt crisis.

 Tourism is a key earner in Greece, with record arrivals expected this year.